ACSE-NET/resources-test/content/index.md

 title: CEMC CS Educators Resources
 ---

-A hearty welcome to the [ACSE](https://acse.net) archive for resources shared through the Summer Conference for Computer Studies Educators, organized by the [CEMC](https://www.cemc.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca).
+This is the [ACSE](https://acse.net) archive for resources shared through the Summer Conference for Computer Studies Educators, organized by the [CEMC](https://www.cemc.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca).

 #### By year